 Disparate Data Rates

-Data rates may vary greatly at different points along the end-to-end path.
+Data rates may vary greatly at different links along the end-to-end path.
 Thus a very high rate link may impinge on a node with a low-rate output, requiring the node to buffer traffic for a significant period of time.

 One core element of DTN is the Bundle Protocol.
-BP provides end-to-end network services, operating above the data transport services provided by links or networks accessed via the CLAs, and forming a store-and-forward network.
+BP provides end-to-end network services, operating above the data transport services provided by links or networks, accessed via the CLAs, and forming a store-and-forward network.
+This concept is illustrated in figure <XXX> where BP is used to provide an end-to-end data delivery service over an internetwork (on the left) and a link-layer hop (on the right).
+Wherever the data path transits the Bundle layer in the diagram, data may be stored waiting for an outbound path to become available.

 Key capabilities of the Bundle Protocol include:

 ability to use physical mobility to assist in the forwarding of data;